andr3wdown/TODOapp/readme.md

 - [License](#license)

 ## About The App
-[Name of project] is an app that ...
+TODO App is an app where you can create tasks with subtasks and you can mark them as done as needed

 ## Screenshots
 Add here atleast one screenshot of the working application